-Logit model is used to examine the factors that could significantly influence the presence of strong family financial socialization activities.
+The logit model is used to examine the factors that could significantly influence the presence of strong family financial socialisation activities.
 The logit analysis results are presented in Table 5.
-From the data collected, 54.76% (276 of the 504 respondents) practice strong family financial socialization activities.
-The logit analysis findings show that parent's personal characteristics such as age, income and education are found to have significant influence on the likelihood that strong family financial socialization is present.
-Age between 30 to 39 years old is used as a base and it is found that the other age groups are more likely to have strong family financial socialization compared to those aged between 30 to 39 years old.
-In addition, higher income results in the higher odds of having strong family financial socialization.
-Those with tertiary education is also found to have higher odds of having strong family financial socialization compared to those with secondary school education.
+From the data collected, 54.76% (276 of the 504 respondents) practise strong family financial socialisation activities.
+The logit analysis findings show that parents' personal characteristics such as age, income and education are found to have significant influence on the likelihood that strong family financial socialisation is present.
+Age between 30 to 39 years old is used as a base and it is found that the other age groups are more likely to have strong family financial socialisation compared to those aged between 30 to 39 years old.
+In addition, higher income results in the higher odds of having strong family financial socialisation.
+Those with tertiary education were also found to have higher odds of having strong family financial socialisation compared to those with secondary school education.
 However, no significant differences are found between parents with diploma education and secondary school education.

-The presence of an eldest child who is above 12 years old is also found to increase the odds of having strong family financial socialization in place than parents whose eldest child is below 12 years old.
-A close rapport between parent and child is found to increase the odds of parents having strong family financial socialization practices with their children.
-Furthermore, parents who hold investment financial products are also found to increase the odds of having strong family financial socialization.
-On the other hand, parents who frequently quarrelled over finance matters in front of children are less likely to have strong family financial socialization practices than otherwise.
-Money taboo factor appears to have no significant influence on the likelihood of having strong family financial socialization.
+The presence of the eldest child who is above 12 years old is also found to increase the odds of having strong family financial socialisation in place than parents whose eldest child is below 12 years old.
+A close rapport between parent and child is found to increase the odds of parents having strong family financial socialisation practices with their children.
+Furthermore, parents who hold investment financial products are also found to increase the odds of having strong family financial socialisation.
+On the other hand, parents who frequently quarrel over financial matters in front of children are less likely to have strong family financial socialisation practices than otherwise.
+The money taboo factor appears to have no significant influence on the likelihood of having strong family financial socialisation.